 Response: There was a part time administration officer that supported allotments however there were other officers who worked to support allotments.
-There had been innovative work with the Lincoln Horticultural Society which meant allotments were allocated more quickly which reduced the possibility of overgrowth.
+There had been innovative work with the Lincoln Horticultural Society which meant allotments were allocated quicker and reduced the possibility of overgrowth.
 Fellow allotment holders offered support and guidance to one another.
-It was hoped that volunteers would be incorporated into the annual show at the Grandstand.
-If successful, it was hoped to move it to the South of the city.
+It was hoped that volunteers would be incorporated into the annual show at the grandstand.
+If successful, it was hoped to move in the South of the city.
 People enjoyed passing over knowledge and experience.